Drag-NDrop/IdleRunner/README.md

   - Changing value does not require IdleRunnerSetup.sh to be run again.

 - **CronFrequencyInMinutes**: The frequency of the Cron job in minutes.
-  - Changing this setting, requires IdleRunnerSetup.sh to be run again.
-After that, go to a manual cleanup of the /etc/bash.bashrc
+  - Changing this setting, requires `IdleRunnerSetup.sh` to be run again.
+After that, you have to do a manual cleanup of the `/etc/bash.bashrc`
   - In the bashrc, you'd see 2 blocks added to it, by IdleRunner.
 You only need one of the blocks.
-Added a comment "#Added by IdleRunner", to make it easier for you to spot.
+In anticipation that this might be needed, I've added a comment `#Added by IdleRunner`, to make it easier for you to spot where IdleRunner operates in your BashRC.

 ### Setup - Cron
 The Cron job runs IdleRunner at a specified frequency to evaluate whether the system's interactive sessions are idle.
 It checks user connections and the `IdleRunnerActivityTracker.log` file.
 If the system is idle, it executes the defined commandline; otherwise, it executes a different commandline.